How Many Teen Passengers is Too Many?

 Teen Drivers with Passengers

-Distracted driving is one of the leading causes of teen crashes; cell phone use another major contributor.
-However, a third distracted driving behavior leading to teen car accidents is the passenger interaction among teen passengers.
-Studies show that a teen’s chances of getting into an accident increase with each additional teenage passenger in the car.
+Distracted driving is one of the leading causes of teen crashes, and that often means a cell phone is involved.
+But let us not forget, there is another distracted driving behavior—often overlooked—that your teen drivers need to be educated about: passenger interaction.
+Studies show that the risk of a crash increases with each additional teenage passenger in the car.

-Passenger Distractions: The Statistics
+Passenger Distractions: The Alarming Statistics

 Has your teen driver been involved in a car accident?
 Contact us at (877) 284-6600.